DeclanChidlow/vale.rocks/src/posts/strong-opinions-on-url-design.md

 On small blogs or in other contexts where publications are infrequent, this is often even more pointless because if a page at `example.com/posts/2025/02/24` even does exist, chances are it only contains the one post.

-Having the date in the URL serves to add unnecessary extra length to the URL containing pointless hierarchy and information that is likely duplicated on the page itself anyway.
+Having the date in the URL serves to add unnecessary extra length, creating pointless hierarchy and information that is likely duplicated on the page itself anyway.
 It is like having a filing cabinet and nesting a single document within three otherwise empty folders.
 There is no benefit; it just means you've got a more cumbersome file collection and a bloated, confusing file cabinet.

 It indicates a failure in information architecture.
 If your URL doesn't make sense, your information architecture doesn't either.